We are a friendly, caring practice with a strong sense of teamwork and innovation. We want you, the patient, to feel that you are important to us.

 How we use your information

-For guidance on how we use your information please read our Privacy Notice or read the poster on the noticeboard in our foyer.
+For guidance on how we use your information please read our Privacy Notice and our Transparency Statement or read the poster on the noticeboard in our foyer.

 There is currently no screening programme for prostate cancer in the UK.
 This is because it has not been proved that the benefits would outweigh the risks.